-DO NOT fast cats or they may develop Fatty Liver Disease.
-They MUST eat something in every 24 hour period.
+DO NOT fast cats or they may develop fatal Hepatic Lipidosis.
+Cats MUST eat something in every 24 hour period.

-4) I also began putting out some raw for those that would eat it.
+4) I began putting out some raw for those that would eat it.
 At this point I had everyone on either canned or raw.

-5) You can skip this step if it is not needed and go to Step 6.
-My next step was to switched the canned to Wysong or Evo All Meat canned.
+5) My next step was to switched the canned to Wysong or Nature's Logic All Meat canned.
 It isn't as tasty as the brands that are full of junk.
-Each day I mixed a little more of the Wysong or Evo into the previous brand of canned food.
+Each day I mixed a little more of the Wysong or NL into the previous brand of canned food.
 Raw food was also available at each meal.
 Before I had gotten the processed food hold-outs totally switched over to All Meat canned, most had decided on their own to go raw.
 I gave half a case of canned food to our local shelter.

 6) If your cat is on a canned diet at this point begin to mix a tiny bit of raw into the their canned food.
 Slowly increasing the amount.
 If they stop eating, go back to the amount they will eat and progress at a slower pace.
 Don't get discouraged.
-They will all switch over eventually.
-And you will be so glad you stayed with it!
+They will all switch over eventually and you will be so glad you stayed with it!

 If your cat already likes canned food, but wants to bury the raw, you can begin by mixing a VERY small amount of raw into the canned.
 Slowly increase the amount of raw.
-If your cat stops eating, decrease the amount.
-You are going too fast.
+If your cat stops eating, decrease the amount, you are going too fast.
 If they eat around the raw, put the raw into the blender with the canned food.

-You can create wet food from dry food by putting it in a blender or a clean coffee grinder (your cat will not eat food that smells even remotely like coffee).
+You can create wet food from dry food by putting it in a blender or a new coffee grinder (your cat will not eat food that smells even remotely like coffee).
 Then add 1/2 cup water to each 1/2 cup food.
 Refrigerate what you do not use, discard after 24 hours.

 It is easier to switch if you do not use any supplements in the raw at first.
 Cats can smell a vitamin from 100 miles away.
-I started with ground turkey.
-Then added the supplements little by little.
+I started with ground turkey, then added the supplements little by little.